-Too busy to do something in any context simply means that that something is not a priority right now.
+Consequently, too busy to do something in any context simply means that that something is not a priority right now.

 Is it easy to express an opinion in your workplace?
 Are new ideas encouraged and sought?
 Every employee will be able to answer this.

-The goal is to take the stress out of the process and create a responsive environment.
+Above all, the goal is to take the stress out of the process and create a responsive environment.

-Everyone knows when something is not right.
+Likewise, everyone knows when something is not right.

-Once we look at everything in our business as a process, the challenge is to build strong processes that set up our people and our clients for success.
+Most importantly, once we look at everything in our business as a process, the challenge is to build strong processes that set up our people and our clients for success.

-The behaviours of leadership in a business will clearly re-enforce what is important in that business.
+Next, the behaviours of leadership in a business will clearly re-enforce what is important in that business.
 The behaviours that are tolerated is what you will get, and that becomes your culture.

 First impressions in some businesses can clearly express what is tolerated without even saying a word.